Estate planning strategies: 5 actions to consider now

 The estate planning process can be overwhelming, and considering what will happen when you or your spouse passes away can be uncomfortable.
 But getting the process underway now can help you make arrangements for your wishes to be fulfilled while avoiding any unwelcome surprises for your heirs.

-With that in mind, this checklist of five actions to consider could help make your wealth transfer planning a positive, productive experience, for both you and your spouse.
+Having a well-thought-out plan is knowing that those important decisions involving wishes for your family and other beneficiaries are already made.
+With that in mind, this checklist of five actions to consider could help make your wealth transfer planning a positive and productive experience.

 1. Outline your goals and objectives.

 If you are in a marriage or civil partnership, start by having a candid conversation together about your goals for wealth transfer.
 Consider scenarios addressing when the first spouse passes and what you want for your heirs at the passing of the second spouse.
-Robes says your immediate goal is to complete certain planning documents (more on that below) to help make sure your assets pass to your spouse and family members in accordance with your goals and wishes and avoid having your estate go through probate, which can be time-consuming.
+Your immediate goal is to complete certain planning documents (more on that below) to help make sure your assets pass to your spouse and family members in accordance with your goals and wishes.
+You may also want to avoid having your estate go through probate, which can be time-consuming.

 2. Do a thorough inventory of your assets plus related paperwork.